DevExpress/testcafe/docs/articles/documentation/guides/continuous-integration/github-actions-and-browserstack.md

 {% endraw %}

-## Step 4 - Add a Step That Fetches The Repository
+## Step 4 - Add a Step that Fetches the Repository

 Add a [step](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idsteps) that uses the [checkout](https://github.com/actions/checkout) action to fetch your repository content.